Connecting with Teens through Shared Journaling

 Two people sit closely together on a couch, with one adult-sized person beside a child-sized person in a calm indoor setting.

 1. Small, ongoing talks matter more than one big talk 2.
 Use real words and simple answers.
 3. Safety and openness build lasting trust.
 This blog is part of our “Displacing Shame” Training.
 If you would like to learn more about this training or any of other trainings.
 Click Here.
-It Happened in the Car Out […]
+Handling Your Child’s Surprising Questions It […]

 From Burnout to Connection: Using Points of Joy to Overcome Blocked Care